ethz-asl/mav_trajectory_generation/README.md

 ```

 `FeasibilityAnalytic` analytically checks the magnitudes except for the roll and
-pitch rates, where it runs the recursive test (recommended: lowest computation
+pitch rates, where it runs the recursive test (recommended: low in computation
 time, no false positives).

 ###Example